hyperledger-archives/grid-rfcs/text/0000-grid-identity.md

 ## Naming Conventions

-Roles in Grid Identity must adhere to a naming convention for easy identification and uniformity.
+Roles in Grid Pike must adhere to a naming convention for easy identification and uniformity.
 The permissions hard-coded into smart contracts should also follow a naming convention.
-The naming conventions for these strings are as follows:
+The naming conventions for these strings are as
+follows:

 Roles: `<Organization.org_id>.<Role name>`, for example the name of an "Admin" of the org with ID "alpha" would be `alpha.Admin`.

-Permissions: `<smart contract name>::<permission>`, for example the name of a permission to update agents for the "identity" smart contract would be `identity::can-update-agents`.
+Permissions: `<smart contract name>::<permission>`, for example the name of a permission to update agents for the "identity" smart contract would be `pike::can-update-agents`.

 ## Addressing

-In order to uniquely locate agents, organizations, and roles in the Merkle-Radix state system, an address must be constructed which identifies the storage location each the Grid Identity object.
+In order to uniquely locate agents, organizations, and roles in the Merkle-Radix state system, an address must be constructed which identifies the storage location each the Grid Pike object.

 All Grid addresses are prefixed by the 6-hex-character namespace prefix “621dee”.
-Identity objects are further prefixed under the Grid namespace with the reserved enumeration of “05”.
+Pike objects are further prefixed under the Grid namespace with the reserved enumeration of “05”.
 The remaining 62 characters depend on the object type as shown below:

 ### Agent State

-The specific namespace prefix within Grid Identity for Agent state is `621dee0500`, which is the general Grid Identity namespace `621dee05` concatenated with 00.
+The specific namespace prefix within Grid Pike for Agent state is `621dee0500`, which is the general Grid Pike namespace `621dee05` concatenated with 00.
 The remaining 60 characters are the first 60 characters of the hash of the agent’s public key.

 ### Organization State

-The specific namespace prefix within Grid Identity for Organization state is `621dee0501`, which is the general Grid Identity namespace `621dee05` concatenated with 01.
+The specific namespace prefix within Grid Pike for Organization state is `621dee0501`, which is the general Grid Pike namespace `621dee05` concatenated with 01.
 The remaining 60 characters are the first 60 characters of the hash of the organization's ID.

 ### Role State

-The specific namespace prefix within Grid Identity for Role state is `621dee0502`, which is the general Grid Identity namespace `621dee05` concatenated with 02.
+The specific namespace prefix within Grid Pike for Role state is `621dee0502`, which is the general Grid Pike namespace `621dee05` concatenated with 02.
 The next 60 characters are the first 60 characters of the hash of the role's name.

 ### AlternateIDIndexEntry State

-The specific namespace prefix within Grid Identity for the alternate ID index is `621dee0503`, which is the general Grid Identity namespace `621dee05` concatenated with 03.
+The specific namespace prefix within Grid Pike for the alternate ID index is `621dee0503`, which is the general Grid Pike namespace `621dee05` concatenated with 03.
 The next 60 characters are the first 60 characters of the hash of the alternate ID.
-Note that this addess does not take the Grid Identity org ID into account since the alternate ID must be unique.
+Note that this addess does not take the Grid Pike org ID into account since the alternate ID must be unique.

 ## Permissions

-Each smart contract that uses Grid Identity (including Grid Identity itself) must define a set of permissions used for validation.
-The Grid Identity smart contract defines 7 permissions, allowing agents to create, update, and delete Grid Identity objects:
+Each smart contract that uses Grid Pike (including Grid Pike itself) must define a set of permissions used for validation.
+The Grid Pike smart contract defines 7 permissions, allowing agents to create, update, and delete Grid Pike objects:

-  - identity::can-create-agents
+  - pike::can-create-agents
-  - identity::can-update-agents
+  - pike::can-update-agents
-  - identity::can-delete-agents
+  - pike::can-delete-agents
-  - identity::can-update-organization
+  - pike::can-update-organization
-  - identity::can-create-roles
+  - pike::can-create-roles
-  - identity::can-update-roles
+  - pike::can-update-roles
-  - identity::can-delete-roles
+  - pike::can-delete-roles

 ## Initialization

-Due to the chicken-and-egg problem inherent in role-based permissioning systems, Grid Identity needs to define specific logic to initialize state for an organization.
+Due to the chicken-and-egg problem inherent in role-based permissioning systems, Grid Pike v2 needs to define specific logic to initialize state for an organization.

-In Pike, the signing key of a transaction that creates a new organization must not be established as an agent's public key already.
+In Pike v1, the signing key of a transaction that creates a new organization must not be established as an agent's public key already.
 The organization and first agent associated with the new organization are created in one atomic step, and the new agent is given the `admin` permission, which allows them to assign permissions to other agents.

-For Grid Identity, we will use a similar strategy.
+For Grid Pike v2, we will use a similar strategy.
 The transaction to create a new organization will produce three objects: an agent, and organization, and an "admin" role.
 An example of these objects is shown below: